WebAssembly/spec/spectec/test-prose/TEST.md

     - Under the context C_0, the reference type et is valid.
   - For all lct in lct*:
     - Under the context C_0, the local type lct is valid.
-  - For all rt in rt*:
+  - For all resulttype in resulttype*:
-    - Under the context C_0, the result type [rt] is valid.
+    - Under the context C_0, the result type resulttype is valid.
-  - If rt' is defined, then:
+  - If resulttype' is defined, then:
-    - Under the context C_0, the result type [rt'] is valid.
+    - Under the context C_0, the result type resulttype' is valid.
   - For all x in x*:
     - |dt_F*| is greater than x.